Towards an AI assistant for power grid operators: Guidelines for developing, implementing and testing an assistant

 \subsection{Unified Interface \& Data collection as an industrial stack}

-The hypervision framework relies on a generic and single interface that should be able to integrate any kind of tasks, and apply to different industrial systems for instance.
-While previous supervised applications would still run in the background, hypervision is a master process responsible for displaying the right information in a proper and standardized format.
-An example of such an existing framework is the open-source Operator Fabric \cite{op_fab} which could be used both by industrial and researchers as a unified interface for decision-making processes.
-Such a framework is also a corner-stone to digitalize the decision-making process, centralize every necessary information and hence capitalize on them.
-This historical data-collection is essential for continuous improvement, experiments, as well as for creating the datasets from which AI can learn recommendations.
-Data should get labelled and its quality properly monitored.
-These developments should create a necessary technical stack for an assistant.
+The hypervision framework relies on a generic single interface that should be able to integrate any kind of tasks, and apply to different industrial systems for instance.
+An example of an existing framework is the open-source Operator Fabric \cite{op_fab}.
+It could be used both by industrial and researchers as a unified interface for decision-making processes across teams.
+Such a framework is also a cornerstone to digitalize the decision-making process, centralize every necessary information, hence capitalize on them.
+This historical data collection is essential for continuous improvement, experiments, as well as for creating datasets from which AI can learn recommendations.
+Data should get labeled and its quality properly monitored.
+These developments should create a necessary technical stack or data platform for an assistant, to overcome challenges in deploying AI \cite{paleyes2020challenges,baier2019challenges}.